 With Facebook, you just need a Facebook business page to get started.
 You can choose your payment processor (PayPal or Stripe) and start manually uploading products, all of which have to be reviewed by Facebook before they can go live.
 An easier option is to link your Facebook shop to an online store builder such as BigCommerce, Ecwid, or Shopify.

-Shopify is actually an interesting solution because, while its core offering is an online shopping cart, it offers a “Lite” plan for $9/month that includes access to its mPOS app, buy buttons for a website, and a Facebook store with automated tools to make the process easier.
+Shopify is actually an interesting solution because, while its core offering is an online shopping cart, it offers a “Lite” plan for $9.00 per month that includes access to its mPOS app, buy buttons for a website, and a Facebook store with automated tools to make the process easier.
 You wouldn’t necessarily have to go through the hassle of building a website with Shopify just to sell on Facebook, but you still get more tools than you would by going through Facebook directly.
 Check out our Shopify Lite review for an in-depth look at the plan and all its features.

 Selling on Instagram requires you to have a Facebook shop (because Facebook owns Instagram) to create what it calls “Shoppable posts.”
 That shop can be managed directly via Facebook itself, or via Shopify or BigCommerce as one of multiple sales channels.
-I’d like to point out that Instagram isn’t available as a sales channel with the Lite plan; you’ll need to upgrade to Shopify Basic at $29/month to be able to manage sales via Instagram.
+I’d like to point out that Instagram isn’t available as a sales channel with the Lite plan; you’ll need to upgrade to Shopify Basic at $29.00 per month to be able to manage sales via Instagram.

 Lastly, Pinterest allows merchants with a business account to create “Buyable pins,” so you can sell from your Pinterest page.
-Unlike Facebook, where you can manage the buyable pins from the platform, to sell through Pinterest you will need to go through either Shopify or BigCommerce and actually apply for approval before you can start selling.
+Unlike Facebook, where you can manage the buyable pins from the platform, to sell through Pinterest you will need to go through either Shopify or BigCommerce and apply for approval before you can start selling.

-Selling In Marketplaces
+Selling On Online Marketplaces

-Online marketplaces are a good alternative to having your own website if you’re selling retail goods.
+Online marketplaces are an excellent alternative to having your own website if you’re selling retail goods.
 You don’t have to pay for hosting or invest anything in web design.
 You simply create your product listings using the tools provided and publish them.
 Marketplaces allow you to get your products in front of a large audience without you having to build a stream of traffic yourself.
 However, the trade-offs are that you generally pay more in fees (listing fees, seller’s fees, and payment processing) than you would with your own website, and you have zero control over the design of the site or even how your products are displayed.
 Generally speaking, you are limited to using whatever payment processing the marketplace offers as well.

 A few popular marketplaces include: